 For FY2006, the Administration's budget and H.R.
 2862, as originally passed by the House, again did not include funding for the Advanced Technology Program.
 The version of H.R.
 2862 initially passed by the Senate would have provided ATP with \$140 million.
 The final FY2006 appropriation legislation, P.L.
-109-108, finances the program at \$80 million, 41% less than the last fiscal year.
+109-108, finances the program at \$79 million (after mandated rescissions), 42% less than the last fiscal year.